Rasika-Deodhar/Udemy-MERN-E-commerce-from-scratch/README.md

 - Add orders from user on user profile under My Orders (Order controller and Redux of Order component to be added and using those in Profile Screen)

 - Added CART RESET alongwith USER_RESET and ORDER_LIST_RESET after the user logs out.

+### `Section 11: Admin Screens - Part 1`

+- Adding get all users api, only for admin user.
+Setting `admin` function in `authMiddleware` and applying it in `userRoutes`, so that if user is admin, only then the api can be accessed.

+- Admin screen access security by reseting user list state when admin logs out and page redirection when non-admin tries to access the api.

+- Writing Edit and Delete User end-points for Admin Screen.